 Former chair of the Federal Reserve

-Yellen was a Federal Reserve governor under both the Clinton and Obama administrations.
+Yellen has served as chair of the Federal Reserve, president of the Federal Reserve Bank of San Francisco and as a top economic adviser to President Bill Clinton.
 She was the first female chair of the Fed, serving from 2014 to 2018.
-Yellen's term as chair was marked by lowering unemployment, record highs in the stock market and low inflation.
+Her term as chair was marked by lowering unemployment, record highs in the stock market and low inflation.
 Despite this, she was the first Fed chair not to be reappointed after serving a first full term.
-If nominated and approved, she would be the first female Treasury secretary.
+If approved, she would be the first female Treasury secretary.

 United Nations ambassador